 Loss of or serious damage.
 Loss or damage to back teeth

 Where full recovery takes place in less than a year.
-Moderate Whiplash Injury
+Moderate Neck Injury

 Fractures or dislocations which cause severe immediate symptoms.
 Severe Neck Injury